 How Quickly Can You Make Moonshine?

 The quickest you can properly make moonshine is about two weeks.
 However, you really should let mash ferment for at least a week itself, so the best moonshine will usually take closer to a month to complete.
+Moonshine recipes all have their own timelines, so this may vary depending on what you want to make.

-Is Moonshine A Felony?
+Is Moonshine a Felony?

 Yes, getting caught making moonshine is a felony punishable by both jail time and a fine.
 However, the severity of the punishment varies by state and you may also be able to get a permit to legally produce the drink.
 You can even make online liquor sales with the proper licensing.